 In some cases you may be able to use a combination of the two by qualifying for a reduction and then paying the reduced bill over a number of months.

 If your hospital does not offer a 0% repayment plan, but does accept credit cards, you can consider applying for a card with a 0% intro-APR on purchases.
-For example, if you apply for Chase Slate® (which you can do here, on Chase's website) you can save with a $0 introductory balance transfer fee and get 0% introductory APR for 15 months on purchases and balance transfers.
+For example, if you apply for Chase Slate®, you can save with a Intro $0 on transfers made within 60 days of account opening.
+After that: Either $5 or 5%, whichever is greater.
+You can also save with a 0% Intro APR on Purchases for 15 months and 0% Intro APR on Balance Transfers for 15 months (16.49% - 25.24% Variable APR, afterwards).
 During that period, the interest is waived (not deferred) — so you can pay for your hospital bill with the 0% card, and avoid costly interest and fees during the promotional period.

 How to Get Financial Assistance from the Hospital